 Bribes function a lot in Singer’s admissions scheme.
 Like in the case of the third way, students get into prestigious universities.

 If students’ SAT and ACT scores won’t help them make the cut, Singer turns average students into competitive athletes.

-Some practices even went great lengths to the extent of photoshopping their children’s photos into stock photos of athletes to make it seem more realistic.
+Some practices even went great lengths to the extent of photoshopping their children’s photos into using free stock photos of athletes to make it seem more realistic.

 Singer would bribe university coaches to let Singer’s clients in the university by making a play that they are athletes that the university can benefit from.

 However, coaches didn’t have the power to admit students, but they did have the capability to recommend students.
 So they did with the right push, and it’s not a student’s talents or skills.

 This was the case with Lori Loughlin’s two daughters.

 Loughlin, famous with her role in Full House between 1988 and 1995, paid a total of $500,000 for Singer’s services to get her two daughters—Isabella, 20, and Olivia, 19—to participate in the University of Southern California’s Crew team.
 However, both of Loughlin’s daughters never participated in crew, competitively or otherwise.

 All of these were transacted through Singer’s nonprofit, Key Worldwide Foundation—a charity that supposedly functions as an educational prepper for underprivileged children who wants to get into colleges and universities.